Michaelangel007/nanofont3x4/README.md

 * x
 * z

-Here are the 16 permutations of a 2x2 font:
+Here are the 2^4 = 16 permutations of a 2x2 glyph cell:

     .. not usable = space
     ..